 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
-Pass the school's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

-Upon meeting all requirements listed above for graduation, the student will receive one (1) graduation certificate.
-Students may also request an official current transcript from the school, at any time during or after graduation.
+Upon meeting all requirements listed above for graduation, the student will receive an official transcript.
+Students may also request an official current transcript from the school, at any time following graduation.